WeTheCatalysts/formats-and-identifiers/identifiers/organisation.md

 ## Who this is for

+* **Data analysts** publishing data or statistics about organisations

+## When to use this identifier

+When data relates to a specific organisation.
+For example, a list of organisations that are members of a network.

-## Why to use use this identifier
+## Why use this identifier

-This identifier allows anyone create a dataset with data about an organisation to unambiguously and consistently identify the organisation.
-It makes it easier for anyone using the data to identify where multiple records apply to the same organisation, and to join it to other datasets containing information about those organisations.
+The identifier allows anyone create a dataset with data about an organisation to unambiguously and consistently identify the organisation.
+It also makes it easier for anyone using the data to identify where multiple records apply to the same organisation, and to join it to other datasets containing information about those organisations.

 ## How to use this identifier